Call for Papers - Special Session

 In this special session, we invite researches engaged in the plant community to submit research contributions focussing on image analysis of plants using deep learning.
 We will encourage research contributions including (but not limited to) the following topics:

-Best submitted papers will be invited to publish in the special issue "Emerging Robots and Sensing Techonologies in Geosciences", Journal Sensors.
+They will be invited to submit a manuscript to the special issue "Emerging Robots and Sensing Techonologies in Geosciences", Journal Sensors. with no APC cost.

 Latex and Word templates can be downloaded from the following IEEE web page

 Paper Length: up to 8 pages are allowed, including tables, figures, and references.
 Additional pages (up to 2, for a total of 10 pages) are accepted with at an extra charge of 100USD/page

 Paper Formatting: double column, single spaced, #10 point Times Roman font.